Ilfracombe & Combe Martin

 A must see in Ilfracombe are the Tunnels beaches both unique and sheltered with tidal Victorian bathing pools.
 All of which are reached through hand carved tunnels dating back to the 1820’s.

 Beautiful beaches and coves surround Ilfracombe; Hele Bay, Rapparee Cove and Watermouth Cove, a popular place for water sports.
-Ilfracombe golf club is popular and there are opportunities to go horse riding within close proximity.
+Ilfracombe golf club is popular and we can offer a discount for our guests.
 Walking is plentiful and the South West coast path can easily be joined on either side of the town’s harbour.